tota-dart/tota-website/pages/docs/templates.md

 ## Partials

 Partials are small snippets of reusable code, useful to share components between templates.
 Common examples include headers, footers, navbars and sidebars.
+They are stored in a `_partials` directory within the templates directory.

-Partials are mustache templates stored in a `_partials` directory within the templates directory.
-Render partials inside other templates using the following syntax (omitting the file extension).
+You can import partials inside other templates using the following syntax (omitting the `.mustache` file extension).

 ```html
 {{> sidebar }}